Cultural Casma

 Club Cultural Deportivo Casma (sometimes referred as Cultural Casma) is a Peruvian football club, playing in the city of Casma, Áncash, Peru.

 History

 The Cultural Casma was founded on September 15, 1941.

-In the 2005 Copa Perú, the club classified to the Departamental Stage, but was eliminated by José Gálvez in the semifinals.
+In the 2005 Copa Perú, the club qualified to the Departamental Stage, but was eliminated by José Gálvez in the semifinals.

-In the 2011 Copa Perú, the club participated in the 2011 Liga Superior de Ancash, but was eliminated when finished in 5th place.
+In the 2011 Copa Perú, the club participated in the 2011 Liga Superior de Ancash, but was eliminated when it finished in 5th place.